wesleybertipaglia/learn/3-databases/1-foundations.md

 4. **Physical Design**: Implement the logical schema in the DBMS.
 5. **Testing and Optimization**: Ensure the database meets requirements and is performant.

-## Data Modeling

-Data modeling is the process of creating a data model for the data to be stored in a database.
-It involves defining the structure of the data, its relationships, and constraints.
-There are different levels of data modeling:

-- **Conceptual Model**: High-level representation of the data.
-- **Logical Model**: Detailed representation of the data structure.
-- **Physical Model**: Implementation details for storage and access.
-- **ER Model (Entity-Relationship Model)**: Represents entities and their relationships.

-The most common data modeling technique is the Entity-Relationship (ER) model:

-### Entity-Relationship Model
-- **Entities**: Objects or concepts in the real world.
-- **Relationships**: Connections between entities.
-- **Attributes**: Properties or characteristics of entities.
-- **Keys**: Unique identifiers for entities.
-- **Cardinality**: Describes the number of instances in a relationship.

 ## Database Management Systems (DBMS)

 A DBMS is software that allows users to define, create, maintain, and control access to databases.